"Your officer's and men are as good as gold."

 The peace was not to last, the officers quickly put down the little truce, and General Sherman routed the Confederates from the city on September 1st.
 Around this time, regimental adjunct Cpt.
 Henry Phillips (Adams) was promoted to colonel, and subsequently given command of the 70th.

-By the end of the next month, the city had been evacuated of civilians and established solely to stockpile supplies for what Sherman had been planning from the beginning, a campaign to "make Georgia howl".
+By the end of the next month, the city had been evacuated of civilians and existed solely as a stockpile of supplies for what Sherman had been planning from the beginning, a campaign to "make Georgia howl".
 On November 12th, 1864, Sherman's army of 70,000 left Atlanta and headed northward, stepping off the March to the Sea.
 Years after the war, Cpt.
 Connelly of Company G reflected on what they left in Atlanta:

 ...a track of smoke and flame...In our peaceful homes in the North little is known of how these people suffered for their crimes...This beautiful city was now in flames; the heavens were one expanse of lurid fire; the air is filled with flying, burning cinders, buildings covering two hundred acres of ground were in ruins ; the sparks and flames shot away up into the black and red riff, scattering cinders far and wide.